 TP-Link Cloud service provides a better way to manage your cloud devices.
-Log in to your router with a TP-Link ID, and you can easily monitor and manage your home network when you are out and about via the Tether app.
-To ensure that your router stays new and gets better over time, the TP-Link Cloud will notify you when an important firmware upgrade is avaliable.
+Log in to your router with a TP-Link ID, and you can easily monitor and manage your home network when you are out and about via the Tether app on your smartphone or tablet.
+To ensure that your router stays new and gets better over time, the TP-Link Cloud will notify you when an important firmware upgrade is available.
 Surely you can also manage multiple TP-Link Cloud devices with a single TP-Link ID.